Symmetric relative equilibria with one dominant and four infinitesimal point vortices: Introduction

 gives a Gr\"{o}bner basis $\{4 - 4 y + 2 y^2 - 5 z + 2 y z + z^2, 2 + x - y - z\}$ in the default lexicographic ordering, while

 gives a Gr\"{o}bner basis $\{2 + x - y - z, 4 - 4 y + 2 y^2 - 5 z + 2 y z + z^2\}$ in \textit{grevlex} ordering .
-Finally, we can find the projection of the variety onto the $xy$-plane by computing the Gr\"{o}bner basis of the elimination ideal.
+Finally, we can find the projection of the variety onto the $xy$-plane by computing the Gr\"{o}bner basis of the elimination ideal using a \textit{grevlex} or Degree Reverse Lexicographic ordering.
 In Mathematica, the command is

 which results in the Gr\"{o}bner basis $\{-2 - x + x^2 + y + y^2\}$.

 The surfaces described by the polynomials of $\mathcal{P}$, the variety $Var(\mathcal{P})$, and the projection of $Var(\mathcal{P})$ are shown in Figure \ref{GBex}.